quicwg/multipath/draft-ietf-quic-multipath.md

 computed RTT value for the satellite path will be about 350ms.
-This lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if an PATH_ACK is not received after more than 350ms, either the data packet or its PATH_ACK were probably lost.
+This lower than the 600ms that would be measured if the PATH_ACK came over the satellite channel, but it is still the right value for computing for example the PTO timeout: if a PATH_ACK is not received after more than 350ms, either the data packet or its PATH_ACK were probably lost.

 The simplest implementation is to compute smoothedRTT and RTTvar per